escowles/recipes/_posts/2016-11-19-cranberry-sauce.md

 ---
 12 oz. cranberries (fresh or frozen)
 1 cup sugar
-lemon zest
+lemon or orange zest
-2 Tbsp. water
+2 tbsp. water

-  * Reserve 1/2 cup of cranberries.
-  * Heat remaining ingredients over low heat for 10 minutes.
+* heat all ingredients over low heat until sugar is dissolved, about 10 minutes.
-  * Increase heat to high, and cook until cranberries burst (about 10 minutes).
+* increase heat to medium and cook until cranberries burst, about 10 minutes.
-  * Reduce heat to low, add reserved cranberries, and cool to room temperature.
+* remove from heat and cool to room temperature.